HibberdLab/hibberdlab.github.com/members.md

 # Group members

 Julian established his lab in the Department of Plant Sciences at the University of Cambridge in 2001.
-Since then, X post-doctoral researchers, X PhD students, X research assistants, X technicians and X undergraduate researchers have been part of the lab.
-The group is currently 16-strong.
+Since then, nine post-doctoral researchers, thirteen PhD students, and three research assistants have been part of the lab.
+The group is currently 12-strong.
 Read more about them below.

 ----